devopscenter/dcDemoBlog-web/README.md

 http://www.creativebloq.com/netmag/get-started-django-7132932

+NOTES:
+    - When running the command to start the django project, go to another directory (say, /tmp) and run the django-admin.py command in the container as:

+            django-admin.py startproject dcDemoBlog /data/deploy/current

-NOTE: in order for the django server to show up in the browser, when you execute the runserver add 0.0.0.0:8000:
+    - In order for the django server to show up in the browser, when you execute the runserver add 0.0.0.0:8000:

         python manage.py runserver 0.0.0.0:8000

 After getting the blog up and working the next step is to exit the containers